gyjbb/LC-Python21/README.md

 June 13, 2023  4h

 Congratulations!\
-This is the 21th day for leetcode python study.
-Today we will learn more about the backtracking!\
+This is the 21sh day for leetcode python study.
+Today we will learn about the backtracking!\
-The challenges today are about ~~need to delete later~~.
+The challenges today are about the theory of backtracking and how to use backtracking to solve combination problems.
+Similar to the 3 steps in recursion, backtracking will firstly use a for loop to build up the width of the tree structure, which is iterating through the elements in the original array.
+Then will use recursion to construct the depth of the tree.\
+Branch cutting can help us to save the processing time.

 ## Theory of backtracking